learn-co-curriculum/python-instance-methods-readme/README.md

 new_rex.bark()
 ```

 Uh oh! `TypeError: bark() takes 0 positional arguments but 1 was given`.
-This error is telling us that the method, `bark` was defined to take 0 arguments, but when we executed it, we have it an argument.
+This error is telling us that the method, `bark` was defined to take 0 arguments, but when we executed it, we gave it an argument.

 Remember when we said one of the key differences between functions and methods is that a method is bound to an object and **implicitly** passes the object as a argumet?
 Well, that is what is causing our error.
 Effectively, what is happening when we try to call the instance method is this: